This blog post has been updated on December 16, 2025 for accuracy.

 “…I knew I could make a lot of money with that as such events are usually high-ticket offers.
 I was able to charge a few thousand bucks.
 My client knew that if my copy would sell 3-4 seats at their event, then they already made back what I charged.”

-Take a look at the copywriting fee ranges from AWAI:
+Take a look at the copywriting fee ranges for 2025 from Jeremy Mac:

 Some freelancers charge more and others charge less.
 But that at least gives you a ballpark of what you can start with.